Online intensives with a licensed psychologist: 443.480.5999

 Gentle Intensive Packages

 At Gentle Intensives, we start with a free 30-minute phone consult.
 So you and Dr. Bike can clarify goals and check for fit.
 And we tailor your intensive to meet your needs.
-With therapy in general–and with a therapy intensive in particular– it’s so important to make sure our styles, expectations, pace, and approach are a good match.
+It’s important to make sure our styles, expectations, pace, and approach are a good match before proceeding to an intensive together.

 What happens in the free 30-minute consult?

-• You’ll discuss your history (related to your therapy intensive focus area)
+• You’ll briefly outline your history (related to your focus area)

 • You’ll ask and answer questions